-Advice on Existing Lifts in Multi-storey Housing
+Advice on Lift Maintenance in Multi-storey Housing

 A helpful guide on the existing lifts in multi-storey housing developments and flats, from the different types of lifts, including fire-fighting lifts, to refurbishing existing lifts in tower blocks, we discuss it all in this insightful blog!

-Tower block lifts – history to the modern day
+Tower block lifts – history to the modern-day

 As far back as the 1940s, the use of lifts with dedicated control features for firefighters was recognised in the UK and has been essential in high-rise buildings.
 We've had a British Standard for fire-fighting lifts since the 1980s.